-- A. If you had assisted us, we could have got achievements. - B. But for your assistance, we could not have got achievements. - C. We could get achievements with a view to having your assistance. - D. Your assistance discouraged us from getting achievements.
+A. If you had assisted us, we could have got achievements.

+- B. We could get achievements with a view to having your assistance. - C. Your assistance discouraged us from getting achievements. - D. But for your assistance, we could not have got achievements.